Digital Wallet

 }'

-This will return a ledger object with an ID to be used in the following step.
+Modern Treasury will return a Ledger object with a UUID to be used in subsequent steps.

 {